-SRAII: Safe and Reliable AI and the Internet
+SRAII: Safe and Reliable AI and the Internet, an NSF REU Project

 In our program, students will participate in an 10-week research experience at USC/ISI campus in Marina del Rey.
 The program includes: